I’m Michelle – the face behind The Happy Pelvis. I live with chronic pelvic pain and had my symptoms dismissed and

 1. Interstitial Cystitis/Bladder Pain Syndrome

-Since these diagnosis’ in 2018, I have been diagnosed with Fibromyalgia and Lupus.
+Since these diagnosis’, I have also been diagnosed with Lupus, Fibromyalgia and Tarlov Spinal Cysts which are also pain generators.

 If something resonates with you in my posts, don’t hesitate to reach out.
 I love hearing from other strong and resilient warriors.